papermachines/papermachines/README.md

 In order to run Paper Machines, you will need the following (note that Python and Java are installed automatically on Mac OS X):

 * [Zotero](http://www.zotero.org/) with PDF indexing tools installed (see the Search pane of Zotero's Preferences)
-* a corpus of documents with high-quality metadata (at least 1,000 for topic modeling purposes)
+* a corpus of documents with high-quality metadata (recommended: at least 1,000 for topic modeling purposes)
 * Python ([download for Windows](http://www.python.org/ftp/python/2.7.3/python-2.7.3.msi))
 * Java ([download for Windows/Mac/Linux/etc.](http://java.com/en/download/index.jsp))